algolia/algoliasearch-netlify/frontend/README.md

 `algoliasearch-netlify-frontend` is the front-end bundle we recommend to use with our Netlify plugin.
 It's designed to be compatible with the index structure extracted by the [plugin](../plugin).
-It enhances existing search inputs in your website with an autocomplete menu providing search as you type results.
+It **creates a new search input** in your website with an autocomplete menu providing search as you type results.

 ## Usage